Home » Military and Veteran Scholarships » Ways to Pay for School: Army College Scholarships

 HIP Pocket Scholarship

 This is the Army ROTC “Green to Gold” scholarship program for soldiers to “earn while you learn.”
-This provides an opportunity for active duty Army service members to complete their bachelor’s degree and obtain commission at the same time.
+This provides an opportunity for active duty Army service members to complete their bachelor’s degree and obtain a commission at the same time.

 Division commanders nominate two, three, and four-year scholarships under the HIP Pocket program to soldiers who exhibit potential for continued, outstanding service to the U.S. Army as an officer.